 Porcelain veneers commonly used as a treatment modality for Smile Enhancement are thin shells of ceramic that are bonded to the teeth in order to change the color, tooth position, form or shape and enhance the smile with an aesthetic appearance.
-They provide strength and resilience, which is comparable to natural tooth enamel.

 In the first appointment, a study model is prepared.
 The study model is used to make a wax up or mock up to give the patient an idea of the final outcome, which is decided by our aesthetic dentist using, the principles of digital smile design.
 In the second appointment, after minimal preparation of the teeth, impressions are made.
 Temporary restorations are fabricated immediately.
 In the next appointment a trial of the veneers is done, to check the aesthetics and they are subsequently bonded to the tooth to provide the required Cosmetic change.